openmc-dev/openmc/docs/source/usersguide/depletion.rst

 .. note::

-   This feature is still under heavy development and has yet to be verifed code-to-code .
+   This feature is still under heavy development and has yet to be rigorously verified.
 API changes and feature additions are possible and likely in the near future.

 This category of operator uses pre-calculated one-group microscopic cross